Brixie71/PoliceRecordManagementSystem/README.md

 Java Database Connector (JDBC) or Connector/J API was the Backend used to communicated between PHPMySQL run by XAMPP and the Java Swing Application to do Create, Read, Update, and Delete (CRUD) Operations.

 # Role
+We were composed of Three(3) People.
 I was the Lead Developer of the System.
 Along with a Assistant Developer, a Debugger and Tester in our Group.
 This is the Very First System we made during our Freshment year.
 I made the UI from scratch by Incremental Development.
 The System Is then Improved during our 2nd Year Term titled "PRMSRemastered"

 - Link for PRMS Remastered